Showing posts with label Reef. Show all posts

 I wrote in my journal while my friend finished reading her book.

 For dinner, we both ordered green beans, potatoes, and steak.
-For dessert, we ordered Cheesecake with strawberries, and I wanted to try the caramel popcorn cream custard.
+We ordered Cheesecake with strawberries for dessert, and I wanted to try the caramel popcorn cream custard.

 We traveled through Mobile, stopping at Dollar General for Diet Coke and peanut butter crackers.